KhalilC/OdinProject2015/README.md

 Etchasketch - small project that used css/html and javascript.
 You pick the number of squares and the color of the squares change every time your mouse enters the square.

+Learn_ruby - learned the basics of testing using Rspec